Praveen1code/web_scrapping_scripts/README.md

 # Web-Scraping-Work
-Built some web scrapers for (collecting data) to use in Data Science Project.
+Built some web scrapers for (collecting data) to use in Data Science Projects.